From Clifford I. Harris, M.D., Director of Development

 Over the past five years, SICHL has been fortunate to receive support from a wide range of donors from across the country and around the world.
 We are grateful to all of them.
 Reaching our ambitious goal to cure hearing loss will only happen through partnerships with visionary donors who share our passion for this cause.
 While much of our work is funded by government grants, those sources are not sufficient to make dramatic leaps forward in curing hearing loss.
 The flexible funding provided by private philanthropy is crucial to fueling the creative, high-risk projects that will lead to breakthroughs.

 Many of our most loyal donors now make SICHL a part of their annual charitable giving.
 Others have made legacy gifts through their estate.
 Some other donors have made generous five- and six-figure gifts to support specific projects in one particular investigator’s lab.
-We are tremendously grateful for a recent $5,000,000 gift, over 5 years to promote collaborative research in all our labs.
+We are tremendously grateful for a recent $5,000,000 gift from the Bill and Susan Oberndorf Foundation to promote collaborative research in all our labs.

 Another important success has been connecting with donors who are motivated by a desire to advance research in tinnitus and vertigo.
 Although the title of our initiative includes only “hearing loss” and not “tinnitus,” we anticipate that the methods we invent to regenerate inner ear hair cells will reduce ringing in the ears, as well as restore lost hearing.
 Similarly, SICHL holds the promise to address balance disorders, too, as the physiology of hair cells in the vestibular organ is analogous to the cochlea.
 I suppose it would just be too cumbersome to call this The Stanford Initiative to Cure Hearing Loss, Tinnitus and Balance Disorders.